Where To Stay in London: Best Areas and hotels

 Mayfair is located South of Oxford Street.
 It is an incredibly high-end area, popular for celebrities when they visit London.
 It’s known for its elegant shopping scene with some designer stores for those looking to spend some serious money while in London.

-Not only is Mayfair one of the most expensive neighborhoods in London, it is one of the most expensive districts in the WORLD!
-Something I learned while writing this post is that Mayfair is the most expensive property on the British Monopoly board — Park Place is the most expensive one in the original (American) version.
+Mayfair isn’t just one of the most expensive neighborhoods in London; it is one of the most expensive districts in the world.
+Fun fact: It is also the most expensive property on the British Monopoly board.

-Hyde Park and The Green Park border Mayfair, which are lovely parks in London.
+Hyde Park and Green Park, two lovely parks in London, are on the border of Mayfair.
 As this area is more of a small, exclusive neighborhood, there are no tube stations within Mayfair.
-There are tube stations on the perimeters though.

 Where To Stay in Mayfair